SkylabsAI/fm-ci/README.md

 - disable standard CI jobs
 - build a Docker release image using

-### Release
+### Release, V1

-A daily pipeline is used to release the public release docker image.
+A daily pipeline is used to release the old public release docker image.
 This is done by setting `DOCKER_RELEASE_MODE=true`, which disables standard CI jobs and instead runs a special job building and publishing the CI image (see the `.gitlab-ci.yml` file for details).